pyg-team/pytorch-frame/README.md

 * **Empowerment through Multimodal Learning**:
   PyTorch Frame can mesh with a variety of different transformers on different semantic types, e.g. large language models on text, as illustrated in this [example](https://github.com/pyg-team/pytorch-frame/blob/master/examples/fttransformer_text.py).
 * **Benchmark**:
   PyTorch Frame includes a [benchmark](https://github.com/pyg-team/pytorch-frame/blob/master/benchmark/README.md).
-Users can compare their models with state-of-art deep tablular models, as well as GBDTs and add their models to leaderboard.
+Users can compare their models with state-of-the-art deep tablular models, as well as GBDTs and add their models to leaderboard.
 * **Pytorch Integration**:
   PyTorch Frame synergizes seamlessly with other Pytorch libraries, like [PyG](https://pyg.org/), enabling end-to-end training of Pytorch Frame models with any other Pytorch models.